jaehyeok/RPV/Fit/README.md

-Instruction on how to do the fit and extratct the fit information
+Instructions on how to do the fit and extract the fit information
 ===

-This instruciton assumes that you have generated RPV datacards already.
+This instruction assumes that you have generated RPV datacards already.

 ### Set up combine [1]